TildeWill/wurl/README.markdown

 * Gives pretty-printed output and the browser saves your input making it easy to reuse

 ## Installation

+Add the whurl_engine gem to your Gemfile:

-    gem install whurl_engine
+    gem 'whurl_engine'

+Use the built-in rake tasks to copy the migrations to your app and migrate your db:

     rake whurl_engine:install:migrations
     rake db:migrate

-Then in your main app's routes.rb file, add this:
+Then in your main app's routes.rb file, add this to make the whurl_engine routable:

     mount WhurlEngine::Engine => "/whurl", :as => "whurl_engine"

 Finally, look at your new API playground by starting your rails server and hitting up the right URL:

     http://localhost:3000/whurl

-Or, to provide a clearer picture for your developer community, you may want to do this:

-    mount WhurlEngine::Engine => "/api", :as => "api"

 ## Customize Whurl to Match Your Application